rmssantos/examsimcreator/PRIVACY-AND-STORAGE.md

 ### Server-Side (Optional Pre-Installed Exams)

-The ONLY way to share exams with all users is to **pre-install** them on the server:
+The ONLY way to share exams with all users is to **pre-install** them on the server (inside a private, access-controlled deployment):

 ```
 user-content/exams/
-├── ai900/
+├── ai900/              ← Example private exam ID
 │   ├── dump.json         ← This will be visible to ALL users
 │   ├── metadata.json
 │   └── images/